webpack/webpack.js.org/src/content/guides/typescript.md

 [`awesome-typescript-loader`](https://github.com/s-panferov/awesome-typescript-loader)

-Awesome TypeScript Loader has created a [wonderful explanation](https://github.com/s-panferov/awesome-typescript-loader#differences-between-ts-loader) of the difference between `awesome-typescript-loader` and `ts-loader`.
-The configuration for `awesome-typescript-loader` is more complex than `ts-loader`.
+Awesome TypeScript Loader has a [wonderful explanation](https://github.com/s-panferov/awesome-typescript-loader#differences-between-ts-loader) of the difference between it and the `ts-loader`.
+The one downside is that setting up the `awesome-typescript-loader` is a bit more complex than configuring the `ts-loader`.